-FixYoTo set a password
+Setting a password

-CAUTION: Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started.

-THE TRI.STOpen the on-screen menu and go to Setting > Password.
-Select On by pressing Left or Right .

-When the function is activated for the first time, a prompt will display on the screen.
-Use the Up or Down ▼ button to select a number for each digit of the password.
-Use the Left 4 or Right ▶ button to move between the digits of the password.
+- CAUTION: Once a password has been set, the projector cannot be used unless the correct password is entered every time the projector is started. - Open the on-screen menu and go to Setting > Password.
+Select On by pressing ✓ Left or ➤ Right on the projector or remote control. - When the function is activated for the first time, a prompt will display on the screen.
+Use the ▲ Up or ▼ Down button to select a number for each digit of the password.
+Use the ◄ Left or ► Right button to move between the digits of the password.